thiagonatal2012/job/index.md

 - Python + Pytest + Selenium + Allure

   * [Selenium-Udemy](https://github.com/thiagouavbr/Selenium-Udemy): This is a set of projects, result of the lessons [Step by Step for Beginners with Framework](https://www.udemy.com/course/selenium-python-step-by-step-for-beginners/).
-Read more about [here](https://github.com/thiagouavbr/Selenium-Udemy/blob/master/README.md).

 - Python + Wordcloud